ccfluo/simple-bank-demo/README.md

 - **GET /transaction/history/{accountId}** Retrieve the transaction history for a specific account.

 ### Exception Handling
-The application uses global exception handling to handle specific scenarios:
+The application uses global exception handling to handle specific scenarios